Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 2: Linear distance codes in ground space of local Hamiltonians

 \subsubsection{Acknowledgement}

 \begin{acknowledgement}RM acknowledges funding from the MIT-IBM Watson AI Lab under the project {\it Machine Learning in Hilbert space}.
 The research was supported by the IBM Research Frontiers Institute.
-YO acknowledges support from the EPSRC (Grant No. EP/M024261/1) and the QCDA project (Grant No. EP/R043825/1) which has received funding from the QuantERA ERANET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme. \end{acknowledgement}
+YO acknowledges support from the EPSRC (Grant No. EP/M024261/1) and the QCDA project (Grant No. EP/R043825/1) which has received funding from the QuantERA ERANET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme.
+YO also acknowledges support from EPSRC (Grant No. EP/W028115/1). \end{acknowledgement}